dwkim78/ASTRiDE/README.md

 ### 5. Test with Crowded Field Image

-The example shown above used a less crowded field image.
-If there are many stars in the field (i.e. crowded field), it is likely that some stars' borders are attached to each other so that being recognized as a streak.
+The example shown above used a less-crowded field image.
+If there are many stars in the field (i.e. crowded field), it is possible that some stars' borders are attached to other stars, which makes their borders long so that eventually look like a streak.
 We applied ASTRiDE to a relatively crowded field image to check how ASTRiDE works for such crowded field image.
 The following images show the results.

  <div align="center">
 <img src="https://github.com/dwkim78/ASTRiDE/blob/master/astride/datasets/images/crowded_field.png">
 [ Streak detection test using the crowded field image ]</div>

 All the three images shown above are automatically generated by ASTRiDE.
-As you can see, ASTRiDE successfully excluded all the stars and detected two very short streaks that are quite hard to detect by visual examination.
+As you can see, ASTRiDE successfully excluded all the stars and detected two very short streaks that are quite hard to detect even by eyes.

 ### 6. System Requirement

-Any decent or even old machines can run ASTRiDE as long as the machines are capable of running general Python libraries.
+Any decent or even relatively old machines can run ASTRiDE as long as the machines are capable of running general Python libraries.
 Runtime for streak detection (i.e. wall-clock time) varies according to the size of fit images and the crowdedness of the images.
 In the cases of the two examples shown in the previous sections (i.e. less-crowded and crowded images), it took 0.6 sec and 2.6 sec to detect streaks using Macbook Pro 13'' equipped with 2.7 GHz Intel Core i5, 8 GB memory, and 256 GB SSD.

 ### Note

 As you might notice, ASTRiDE does not use any source detection algorithm (e.g. Source Extractor) to distinguish stars from streaks.
-This is because such algorithms often find stellar-like-sources <b>inside</b> a streak.
+This is because such algorithms often find star-like-sources <b>inside</b> a streak.
 For instance, see the following figure.

 <div align="center">
 <img src="https://github.com/dwkim78/ASTRiDE/blob/master/astride/datasets/images/source_detection.png">
 [ Red circles are the sources detected by a source detection algorithm (i.e. DAOFIND-like algorithm) ]</div>

 <br/><br/>
 Thus such source detection algorithms are not suitable to distinguish streaks from stars.
 One might think using the detected sources to construct streaks by somehow connecting them.
-Such methods, however, might not be very efficient for either 1) short streaks, or 2) crowded field.
+Such methods, however, might not be very efficient either for 1) short streaks, or 2) crowded field.

 ### Logger